In this final chapter, you’ll learn how to measure the success of your SEO efforts. Including:

-- how to ensure you get traction from your website optimization efforts
+- How to ensure you get traction from your website optimization efforts

-- how to analyze your link acquisition strategies
+- How to analyze your link acquisition strategies

-- how to track keyword rankings with actual search volume
+- How to track keyword rankings with actual search volume

-- how to cut through the noise and review the most important traffic analytics
+- How to cut through the noise and review the most important traffic analytics

-- how to measure conversions and be assured of your firm’s ROI
+- How to measure conversions and be assured of your firm’s ROI

-However, it’s also important to measure the impact that each individual exercise is having on those ultimate goals.
-You want to be sure that you’re doing the right routine, in the right repetitions; otherwise, you’re not maximizing your energy and time.
+However, it’s also important to measure the impact that each individual exercise is having on your long-term goals.
+You want to be sure that you’re doing the right routine in the right repetitions; otherwise, you’re not maximizing your energy and time.

 How to Hold Your SEO Agency Accountable for Link Building

 As the owner of an SEO agency, I frequently see law firms lacking on the link acquisition front.